TrentShailer/identity-service/API-STYLE-GUIDE.md

 - 500 Internal Server Error **MUST** be returned for any server-side errors where there is no direct problem with the request.
 The server **MUST NOT** provide further details or a response body.

+- The server **SHOULD** prefer to panic if an error would only be the result of a programming error.
+  Such as, being unable to convert a row into a type, as the contents of the row and type are both controlled by the developer.

 ## Authorization